-Manufacturing will tend to be more competitive, addressing issues like central and inter-state tax cascading, fragmented markets and high logistic costs.
+Manufacturing will tend to be more competitive, addressing issues like central and inter-state tax cascading, fragmented markets and high logistics costs.

 - Squeezing inventory and logistics costs:

-Less paperwork and reduced waiting time for the carriers, at the state borders.
+Less paperwork and reduced waiting time for goods carriers at the state borders.

 The daily commercial vehicle travel average for India is 280 kms. against a whopping 800 kms. in US.